27th June 2010

 It was a great trip.
 He has been reading a lot about the human body, especially the digestive tract, and after leaving they both have wanted to know more about bees.
 It was on a Friday, when the Zoo has their “wet & wild Fridays”, so the crowd was greatly reduced.
 The perfect amount of people…enough that Zora could get some interaction, but Zane wasn’t overwhelmed.

-This entry was posted on Sunday, June 27th, 2010 at 1:02 am and is filed under Daily Life & Autism, Exploration Place, Homeschool, Zane, Zora. (response, or trackback link)
+This entry was posted on Friday, June 18th, 2010 at 1:02 AM and is filed under Autistic Life, Exploration Place, Homeschool, Zane, Zora.
+Both comments and pings are currently closed.

 • Zane's age